fpgmaas/deptry/docs/usage.md

 #### Ignore misplaced dev

-List of Python modules to ignore when running the check for [misplaced development dependencies](issues-detection.md#misplaced-development-dependencies).
+List of Python modules to ignore when running the check for [Misplaced development dependencies (DEP004)](issues-detection.md#misplaced-development-dependencies-dep004).

 - Type: `List[str]`
 - Default: `[]`